liferay/liferay-central-test-2/modules/README.markdown

 	for default tasks.
 Don't declare the task dependencies here.
 	5. Variables used globally by the whole script, like a URL or a relative path.
-	6. Blocks `{ ... }` to configure tasks, extension objects, etc. These are
+	6. Blocks `{ ... }` to configure tasks, extension objects, etc. These must be sorted alphabetically.
-	sorted alphabetically.
 * Inside a block `{ ... }`:
 	* If variables are needed, declare them inside the block at the beginning.